-As long as the Allow Conveyor Speed to Change feature is selected, these options will be available.Minimum – Select the slowest conveyor speed you would like Navigator to recommend for new products.
+As long as the Allow Conveyor Speed to Change feature is selected, these options will be available:

+Minimum – Select the slowest conveyor speed you would like Navigator to recommend for new products.

 Maximum - Select the fastest conveyor speed you would like Navigator to recommend for new products.